-Title of Item: Ordinance amending Horizons: Greenville's Community Plan to incorporate by reference the Carolina Heights, Greenbrier, Hillsdale and Tucker Circle Subdivisions Neighborhood Report and Plan.
-Explanation: As part of the Task Force on Preservation of Neighborhoods and Housing's recommendations, City Council's 2006-2007 Goals, and Horizons: Greenville's CommunityPlan recommendations, the Community Development Division has prepared the Carolina Heights, Greenbrier, Hillsdale and Tucker Circle Subdivisions Neighborhood Report and Plan.
+Title of Item: Ordinance amending Horizons: Greenville's Community Plan to incorporate by reference the Carolina Heights, Greenbrier, Hillsdale and Tucker Circle recommendations, City Council's 2006-2007 Goals, and Horizons: Greenville's Community Plan recommendations, the Community Development Department has prepared the Carolina Heights, Greenbrier, Hillsdale and Tucker Circle Subdivisions Neighborhood Report and Plan.
 This plan is intended to guide policy and investment decisions for the Carolina Heights, Greenbrier, Hillsdale and Tucker Circle Subdivisions.

-Fiscal Note: Costs of specific recommendations to be determined prior to their implementation.
-Recommendation: Staff recommends approval of the ordinance amending Horizons: Greenville's Community Plan to incorporate by reference the Carolina Heights, Greenbrier, Hillsdale and Tucker Circle Subdivisions Neighborhood Report and Plan.
-Motion to approve the proposed text amendment, to advise that it is consistent with the comprehensive plan and other applicable plans, and to adopt the staff report which addresses plan consistency and other matters.
+Subdivisions Neighborhood Report and Plan